SynthstromAudible/DelugeFirmware/docs/community_features.md

           <li>50: 00-0-0</li>
         </ul>
       </details>
+    - **`Limits (LIMT)`**: is a group of parameters to define limitations for the sequence and for the randomizer.
-    - **`Sequence Length (LENG)`**  (unpatchet parameter, assignable to golden knobs):
+        - **`Sequence Length (SEQ)`**: (automatable and learnable to golden knobs and MIDI CC).
+          It defines the length of the pattern in number of steps.
-        - If set to zero, the arpeggiator pattern will play fully.
+          - If set to zero, the arpeggiator pattern will play fully without restrictions.
-        - If set to a value higher than zero, the pattern will play up to the set number of notes, and then reset itself to start from the beginning.
+          - If set to a value higher than zero, the pattern will play up to the set number of steps, and then reset itself to start from the beginning.
 Tip: You can use this in combination with the Rhythm parameter to create longer and more complex rhythm patterns.
-    - **`Ratcheting:`** There are two new parameters (unpatched, assignable to golden knobs), to control how notes are ratcheted.
+        - **`Chord Polyphony (POLY)`**: (automatable and learnable to golden knobs and MIDI CC).
+          This will set the maximum number of notes that will play at the same time when a step is played as a chord.
+          Increase parameter `Chord Probability` to make some steps play a chord instead of a single note.
+            - From values 0 to 4, just the root note, no chord.
+            - From 5 to 19, a 2-notes chord is played, using the 5th.
+            - From 20 to 34 a 3-notes chord is played, using a triad (3rd + 5th).
+            - From 35 to 50, a 4-notes chord is played, usign a seventh chord (3rd + 5th + 7th).
+        - **`Ratchet Amount (RATC)`**: (automatable and learnable to golden knobs and MIDI CC).
           A ratchet is when a note repeats itself several times in the same time interval that the original note has to play.
-        - `Ratchet Amount` (RATC): this will set the maximum number of ratchets that an arpeggiator step could have (each step will randomize the number of ratchet notes between 1 and max value).
+          This will set the maximum number of notes that a single tep can have (each step will randomize the number of ratchet notes between 1 and this maximum value set).
-            - From values 0 to 4, no ratchet notes
+            - From values 0 to 4, no ratchet notes.
-            - From 5 to 19, up to 2 ratchet notes
+            - From 5 to 19, up to 2 ratchet notes.
-            - From 20 to 34, up to 4 ratchet notes
+            - From 20 to 34, up to 4 ratchet notes.
-            - From 35 to 50, up to 8 ratchet notes
+            - From 35 to 50, up to 8 ratchet notes.

-        - `Ratchet Probability` (RPRO): this sets how likely a step is to be ratcheted
-            - Being 0 (0%), no ratchets at all
-            - And 50 (100%), all notes will evaluate to be ratcheted.
-    - **`Spread (SPRE):`** There are three new parameters (unpatched, assignable to golden knobs), to control how the parameters of each arp step are deviated from its base value.
-If spread is increased for a parameter, the arp steps will get a random amount of deviation for that parameter, calculated on each iteration.
+    The following parameters are for setting up the Randomizer:
+    - **`Randomizer (RAND)`**: is a group of parameters that define the probability of some parameters to vary.
-        - `Lock`: this flag will lock the current sequence of generated random values so the sequence has a repeatable pattern.
+      - **`Lock`**: this flag will lock the current sequence of randomized values so the sequence has a repeatable pattern.
         Make use of the `Sequence Length` parameter to further adjust the repeated sequence.
-To change the generated values, change the value of any of the parameters and the dice will be re-rolled for that parameter.
+        If you want to re-roll the dice for a parameter, slightly change its value and a new set of random values will be generated and locked.
+      - **`Note Probability (NOTE)`**: (automatable and learnable to golden knobs and MIDI CC).
+        It applies a probability for notes to play or not (after Rhythm has been evalutated, that is, only for note steps, not for silent steps).
+      - **`Bass Probability (BASS)`**: (automatable and learnable to golden knobs and MIDI CC).
+        It applies a chance of replacing the current note to be played with the lowest note of the played notes.
+        The higher the value, the more likely that the note played is the bass note of the arpeggiated chord.
+        This can be used as a performance tool to open up or close the arpeggio pitch range.
+      - **`Chord Probability (CHRD)`**: (automatable and learnable to golden knobs and MIDI CC).
+        This paramater will allow you to control the chance of a note to play, at the same time, itself and the following notes in the available notes set, like a chord.
+      - **`Ratchet Probability (RATC)`**: (automatable and learnable to golden knobs and MIDI CC).
+        This sets how likely a step is to be ratcheted.
+The ratchet amount is randomized on each step between 1 and the maximum value set with the `Ratchet Amount` parameter within the `Limits` group.
+      - **`Velocity Spread (VELO)`**: (automatable and learnable to golden knobs and MIDI CC).
-        - `Velocity`: the velocity of the arp step will get a random decrease from the base velocity.
+        The velocity of the arp step will get a random **negative** deviation from the base velocity.
+      - **`Gate Spread (GATE)`**: (automatable and learnable to golden knobs and MIDI CC).
-        - `Gate`: the gate of the arp step will get a random positive or negative deviation of the base gate.
+        The gate of the arp step will get a random **positive** or **negative** deviation from the base gate.
+      - **`Octave Spread (OCTA)`**: (automatable and learnable to golden knobs and MIDI CC).
-        - `Octave`: the note will get a change in pitch of a random amount of octaves, going from 0 up to a maximum of 3 octaves.
+        The note will get a change in pitch of a random amount of octaves, going from 0 up to a maximum of +3 octaves.
-            - From values 0 to 4, no changes in octaves
+          - From values 0 to 4, no changes in octaves.
-            - From 5 to 19, up to 1 octave changes
+          - From 5 to 19, up to +1 octave changes.
-            - From 20 to 34, up to 2 octave changes
+          - From 20 to 34, up to +2 octave changes.
-            - From 35 to 50, up to 3 octave changes
+          - From 35 to 50, up to +3 octave changes.

+    The following parameters are useful if you have an MPE controller connected to the Deluge:
-    - **`MPE`** settings:
+    - **`MPE`**:
-      - `Velocity`: if you have an MPE keyboard you may want to enable this.
-It will allow you to control the velocity of each new arpeggiated note by applying different pressure (aftertouch) or slide (Y) on the keys.
+      - **`Velocity`**: It will allow you to control the velocity of each new arpeggiated note.
+        - `Off`: This disables control of velocity with MPE.
+        - `Aftertouch (AFTE)`: The pressure applied to the key sets the velocity of the note.
+        - `MPE Y (Y)`: The Y position on the MPE controller sets the velocity of the note.

 #### 4.3.9 - Velocity View